North Kelsey

 North Kelsey is a village and civil parish in the West Lindsey district of Lincolnshire, England.
-The village is situated 4 mi west from Caistor and 19 mi north-east from the county town of Lincoln.
+The village is situated 4 mi west from Caistor and 19 mi north-east from Lincoln.

-Within the parish is the hamlet of North Kelsey Moor, once the site of North Kelsey railway station.
+Within the parish is the hamlet of North Kelsey Moor.
+Also nearby is the former North Kelsey railway station.

 According to the 2001 Census North Kelsey had a population of 959, increasing slightly to 966 at the 2011 census.

 Community

 North Kelsey has an Anglican church and a Methodist chapel.
 There is a village hall, primary school, a public house, The Butcher's Arms, and a recently renovated windmill.
 The village post office was closed in 2008, as part of a series of rural post-office closures, the remaining general store and newsagents closed in 2019.

 Landmarks

 North Kelsey parish church was dedicated to St Nicholas until the late 19th century, after which dedicated to All Hallows.
 The church was rebuilt in 1869, although the tower dates from the 13th century.
 An early stone coffin lid lies against the outside wall The church suffered minor damage in a whirlwind which hit South and North Kelsey in the 1930s.

 Facing the church is Grade II listed Church Farm The central part of the house is Elizabethan, with later Georgian additions, including larger windows.
 The south wall of the house is constructed in the same manner, and is the same age as, the 13th-century church tower.

 The adjacent village of Hibaldstow is reached by crossing Hibaldstow Bridge, an iron lattice girder bridge, built in 1889, that spans the River Ancholme.

 The former RAF Caistor is chiefly within the parish, and the concrete bases of three Thor IRBM launch pads remain.